-Esme Raji Codell is an author and certified readiologist.
+Esme Raji Codell is an author and “certified readiologist.”
 I first learned about Esme, a young urban teacher with big dreams in her acclaimed memoir, EDUCATING ESME.
-Years later, I began reading her children’s books, and was delighted when an advance reader copy of VIVE LE PARIS arrived in my mailbox for review.
-I was immediately pulled into the story, promptly took off my reviewer hat, curled up in a chair and savoured every page.
+Years later, I began reading her children’s books and was delighted when an advance reader copy of VIVE LE PARIS arrived in my mailbox for review.
+I was immediately pulled into the story, promptly took off my reviewer hat, curled up in a chair, and savored every page.
 When I learned the book was awarded the Sydney Taylor Honor Award for “outstanding contribution to Jewish Literature,” I was not surprised!

 Esme is passionate about books, literacy, and children.
 I am thrilled beyond measure that she was willing to share her thoughts and insights on my blog.

 VIVE LA PARIS is about the relationship of an urban African American girl, and her piano teacher, a holocaust survivor.
 What was the inspiration for writing a story about the connecting of diverse cultures?

 When I was teaching the fifth grade in Chicago to an inner-city classroom of about thirty five kids, I read aloud a book called Number the Stars by Lois Lowry, about children and the Danish resistance during WWII.
 It was very indirect as to the particulars of the Nazi threat, and none of these children were Jewish or had any prior knowledge of the Holocaust.
 I was happy to skirt around the atrocities.
 When the book inspired more probing questions, I answered with the academic equivalent to “Go ask your father,” which is, “go to the library.”